thiagola92/discord-social-sdk/README.md

 **Document**: Update the generated XML documentation from Godot (files in `doc_classes/`) with some details to help.

 ## Prerequisites
-I'm using Ubuntu, please adapt this list to your operating system.
+I'm letting this so you can adapt to your operating system.

+### Ubuntu

 - [Godot](https://godotengine.org/)
 - [SCons](https://scons.org/)